holatung/RAI/README.md

 This repository contains the theoretical studies, data, and visualizations associated with the abstract, "The Human Touch: Navigating the Challenges of Automation and Accuracy for AI in Journalism."
-This project explores the critical intersection of artificial intelligence and journalistic practice, focusing on the ethical and practical considerations of AI tools in news production by exporing journalistic processes such as fact checking, content moderation, synthetic media and editorial policy.
+This project explores the critical intersection of artificial intelligence and journalistic practice, focusing on the ethical and practical considerations of AI tools in news production by exploring journalistic processes such as fact-checking, content moderation, synthetic media, and editorial policy.

 # Project Overview
 The core objective of this study is to examine the potential pitfalls and benefits of integrating AI into journalism.
-The epistemology of AI guardrails were explored through the lens of Human Rights Ethics-by-Design Framework to quantify and embedding RAI design including:
+The epistemology of AI guardrails was explored through the lens of Human Rights Ethics-by-Design Framework to quantify and embed RAI design, including:
 * Algorithmic Fairness Index (AFI)
 * Bias Accuracy Trade-Off Metric
 * Ethical Debt Metric and